Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we extended the classical complexity and convergence results for $\SubGrad$ to minimizing non-Lipschitz objective functions.
-Particularly, we showed $\calO(1/\sqrt{T})$ and $\calO(1/{T}^{1/4})$ iteration complexity bounds for convex and weakly convex minimization, respectively.
-Convergence results with proper diminishing rules on the step sizes were also established.
-If $f$ is convex, we established a $\calO(\log(k)/\sqrt{k})$ rate of convergence in terms of suboptimality gap.
-For convex functions that hold a quadratic growth condition, the $\calO(1/k)$ convergence rate was derived in terms of squared distance to the optimal solution set.
+In this work, we extended the classic complexity and convergence results for $\SubGrad$ by establishing the $\mathcal{O}(\epsilon^{-2})$ and $\mathcal{O}(\epsilon^{-4})$ iteration complexity bounds for the minimization of non-Lipschitz convex and weakly convex functions, respectively.
+Convergence results for $\SubGrad$ with proper diminishing step size rules were also established.
+If $f$ is convex, then we established a $\calO(\log(k)/\sqrt{k})$ rate of convergence in terms of the suboptimality gap.
+For convex $f$ that possesses the quadratic growth property, an $\calO(1/k)$ convergence rate was derived in terms of squared distance to the optimal solution set.
 For weakly convex $f$, we provided asymptotic convergence result.
-Finally, we extended the complexity results to the truncated, stochastic, incremental, and proximal subgradient methods for non-Lipschitz objective functions.
+Moreover, we showed that our analysis techniques can be adapted to derive complexity results for the truncated, stochastic, and proximal subgradient methods in the non-Lipschitz setting.

-Our idea is of plugin nature.
-The key step is to show the boundedness of the iterates $\{x^k\}$ by properly invoking the dynamics of the step sizes rule, and then follow a trajectory-based analysis to derive standard algorithmic recursions, which finally yields the desired complexity and convergence results by following standard analysis.
-We believe that our plugin-type analysis provides the potential to derive complexity and convergence results for more variants of subgradient method without using the Lipschitz continuity assumption.
-One of the most noticeable directions would be to investigate if the analyses of stochastic and incremental subgradient methods can be extended to non-interpolating and nonconvex settings.
-Let us take stochastic subgradient method as an example, the main difficulty would be dealing with the coupling of two dependent random variables.
-We leave this directions as future work.
+We believe that our plugin-type analysis can potentially lead to further complexity and convergence results for other variants of the subgradient method in the non-Lipschitz setting.
+One of the most natural directions would be to investigate if the analysis of the stochastic subgradient method can be extended to non-interpolating and nonconvex settings.